wp-plugins/sem-external-links/readme.txt

 - Add an external link icon to outgoing links.
 You can use a class="no_icon" attribute on links to override this.
 - Add rel=nofollow to the links.
 (Note: You can use a rel="follow" attribute on links to override this.)
 - Open outgoing links in new windows.
 Note that this can damage your visitor's trust towards your site in that they can think your site used a pop-under.
-- Follow comment links (supersedes the nofollow setting in the comment area).
 - Turn on "autolinks" functionality.

 = Auto Links =

-The Autolink functionaity automatically converts urls to hyperlinked urls in post/page content, excerpts and text widgets.
+The Autolink functionality automatically converts urls to hyperlinked urls in post/page content, excerpts and text widgets.

 Before: